brandur/sorg/content/articles/idempotency-keys.md

-The idempotency keys implemented here are "Stripe-like" because while Stripe uses idempotency keys, our implementation is quite a bit more basic -- if you manage to implement what's described here you'll have produce something far more robust.
+The idempotency keys implemented here are "Stripe-like" because while Stripe uses idempotency keys, our implementation is quite a bit more basic -- if you manage to implement what's described here you'll have produced something far more robust.

 The major reason for the discrepancy is that Stripe is